-Microsoft's deal to buy Activision Blizzard boosted by US judge
+Microsoft's deal to buy Call of Duty maker boosted by US judge

 The chances of Microsoft taking over major games publisher Activision Blizzard have been given a big boost after a US judge rejected a request from US regulators to block the deal.

-The Federal Trade Commission (FTC) had argued the $69bn (£54bn) merger would "substantially lessen competition".

-The decision is the strongest indicator so far that the tech giant's purchase will eventually go forward.
+Microsoft said after the US win it would focus on resolving concerns in the UK.

-It would be the biggest deal of its kind in gaming industry history.
+The tech giant's merger with the Call of Duty owner would be the biggest deal of its kind in gaming industry history.

+Shares in Activision surged more than 10% as investors bet it would succeed.

+In the US regulators had argued that such a deal would hurt gamers and reduce competition by giving Microsoft, maker of the Xbox, the power to deny rivals access to Activision's games.

+He and the UK's Competition and Markets Authority said the two sides had agreed to put litigation on hold while the company figured out a way to address the concerns, which had focused on the cloud gaming market.

+"We stand ready to consider any proposals from Microsoft to restructure the transaction in a way that would address the concerns set out in our final report," a spokesperson for the CMA said.

-In an increasingly competitive gaming market, Microsoft is trying to keep up with market leaders PlayStation and Nintendo by investing heavily in gaming content that might encourage players to choose its platforms, including the XBox device, over their rivals.
+The developments appear poised to deliver a major win for Microsoft, which is trying to keep up with market leaders PlayStation and Nintendo by investing heavily in gaming content that might encourage players to choose its platforms, including the Xbox console, over its rivals.

-Activision Blizzard has a deep portfolio of very successful games that Microsoft wants to control.

-The company is responsible for major titles including Call of Duty, World of Warcraft, Diablo and Overwatch, and also owns King, the mobile games developer responsible for Candy Crush.
+Activision Blizzard is responsible for major titles including Call of Duty, World of Warcraft, Diablo and Overwatch, and also owns King, the mobile games developer responsible for Candy Crush.

-The fate of the Call of Duty franchise was key to regulator concerns.
+The fate of the Call of Duty franchise was key to regulators' arguments.

 Arguing on the side of regulators, PlayStation boss Jim Ryan had said in a video deposition that Microsoft would be likely to restrict access to the series for PlayStation users, or offer them a degraded version.